willowcarter/help-desk-simulation-portfolio/tickets/vpn-troubleshooting-NET17881134061420.md

 ## Resolution

-VPN connectivity was successfully restored and the user was able to resume access to corporate resources.
+VPN connectivity was successfully restored, and the user was able to resume access to corporate resources.

 ## Skills Demonstrated